 Professor Canales is a member of the American Association of Teachers of Spanish and Portuguese (AATSP); American Council on the Teaching of Foreign Languages (ACTFL); International Association for the Promotion of Christian Higher Education (IAPCHE); Asociación para la Educación Teológica Hispana (Association for the Hispanic Theological Education — AETH); Wesleyan Theological Society (WTS); and Fraternidad Teológica Latinoamericana (Latin American Theological Fellowship — LTF — USA Chapter).

-He and his wife, Ada, have two sons, Marcos and Esteban.
+He and his wife, Ada, have two adult sons, Marcos and Esteban.
 Ada works at Kankakee First Church of the Nazarene, where they are members.
 In his leisure time, he enjoys reading, writing and watching international soccer games.